 Since high school, Kristan has been an advocate for the unborn and pro-life speaker/trainer.
 Her pro-life mission began when she was asked to volunteer at a Pregnancy Resource Center during her sophomore year of high school.
 After spending 3 months counseling women not to abort their children, Kristan started the first pro-life group at her high school and eventually was asked to be the West Virginia Teens for Life President.
 It was during high school, where Kristan organized her first political protest and events aimed at educating students about abortion.

 After graduating high school as Valedictorian, Kristan went on to college and again started the first pro-life group on her college campus.
 In college, Kristan majored in Political Science with the hopes of becoming a full-time pro-life activist.
 In 2005, she graduated Summa Cum Laude from Bethany College in West Virginia.

 Before coming to SFLA, Kristan worked for the 2004 Bush/Cheney re-election campaign, the Republican National Committee, and served as a political appointee in the George W. Bush administration at the U.S. Department of Health and Human Services’ Center for Faith-Based and Community Initiatives.

 Since working at SFLA, Kristan has been awarded the Susan B. Anthony Young Leader Award, the Dr. William Hogan Education Award for pro-life leadership, the 2009 Weyrich Youth Leadership Award, and a 2010 Life Prize Award.

-Kristan resides in Manassas, Virginia with her husband, Jonathan and 2 sons, Gunner and Bear.
+Kristan resides in Minnesota with her husband, Jonathan, and 3 sons, Gunner, Bear, and Maverick.